Józef Koffler: Biography

 Koffler was a composer of 20th-century avant-garde Polish music and the first Polish twelve-tone technique composer.

 He must have come into contact with Edward Clark, the British conductor, BBC music producer and former student of Arnold Schoenberg, as his "Variations on a Waltz by Johann Strauss", Op.
 23 (1935) were dedicated "À mon ami Edward Clark".

 When German troops entered the town Koffler was captured with his wife and son and forcibly relocated to the ghetto in Wieliczka (Poland).
 His further fate, including the date, location and manner of his death are unknown.
 At the beginning of 1944 he and his family were probably killed by one of the German Einsatzgruppen near Krosno (in southern Poland) where he was hiding after the liquidation of the ghetto in Wieliczka.

 Most of Koffler's unpublished scores vanished in the turmoil of the Second World War, when he was murdered in the Holocaust.
 Only two works amongst his numerous compositions were published after the war.
 They were released by the Polish editing house PWM and are available today.
 They are: String Trio, Op.
 10 and Cantata Love, Op.
 14. Several of his works have been released on records.

-Koffler's 1938 arrangement of J. S. Bach's Goldberg Variations for small orchestra was given its UK premier, on 11 June 2019, at Wigmore Hall, with London's Royal Academy of Music Soloists Ensemble and Toronto's Glenn Gould School, conducted by Trevor Pinnock.
+Koffler's 1938 arrangement of J. S. Bach's Goldberg Variations for small orchestra was given its UK premiere on 11 June 2019, at Wigmore Hall, with London's Royal Academy of Music Soloists Ensemble and Toronto's Glenn Gould School, conducted by Trevor Pinnock.